sachinsu/sachinsu.github.io/content/posts/profiling_n_benchmarking.md

 {{< figure src="/images/profiling3.png" title="Simple Web API handler in C#" >}}

-2. Set up Pyroscope
+2. Setup Pyroscope

     Install Pyroscope Application by following instructions [here](https://pyroscope.io/docs/agent-install-windows) for Windows.
 Note that, Pyroscope server component won't run on Windows in which case either [Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/en-us/windows/wsl/install) or [Docker](https://pyroscope.io/docs/docker-guide) can be used.
 In case of Linux, instructions provided [here](https://pyroscope.io/docs/server-install-linux) are sufficient for both client and server components.

     I have setup the application on Windows 10 while using WSL for Pyroscope Server.

 3. Configure Pyroscope client and run the Application